How to Spot a Fake T206 Card: Authentication Guide

 Buy Some T206 Commons To Prepare

-We have some raw, ungraded commons available for sale for starting at $27.
-While you're at it, head over to eBay and grab any reprint/counterfeit T206 cards that you can use to compare to an original.
+We have some raw, ungraded commons available for sale starting at $27.
+While you’re at it, head over to eBay and grab any reprint/counterfeit T206 cards that you can use to compare to an original.

 If you see any cards at auction that look suspect, feel free to let us know at he**@*************ds.com